RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 ### Listing the accounts and sending the entities to Roadie

-- We will use the official AWS javascript SDK.
+- We will use the official AWS JavaScript SDK.
 Make sure you have it available in your system
 - Make sure you have your `ROADIE_API_TOKEN` available in your shell
 - Make sure you are authenticated towards your AWS.
 - Make sure you are using your correct `AWS_PROFILE`